IU-PR/Capstone_project/content/docs/2025/KIZAK/week6.md

 ```
 **Note that your locally deployed database will not have any data.
 You can run [db_populate](https://github.com/IU-Capstone-Project-2025/KIZAK/blob/main/db/db_populate.py) script that will fill up data with our courses**

+**In case if you used our application, make sure that your DB have an actual schema.
+To update schema, delete db/pg_data folder**

 #### Deploy

 First, clone the project: